krontech/chronos-cli/src/pipeline/README.md

 The `framerate` and `bitrate` fields are only used for H.264 compressed video formats, and are ignored for all other encoding formats.

-The `recordfile` function will immediately return an empty hash map.

 stop
 ----
 Terminate any active filesave events, and return to playback mode.
 In any other state this should cause the video system to reboot and return to the same state.
-This method takes no parameters, and returns no values.

 overlay
 -------